openscilab/pymilo/README.md

     "model_type": "LinearRegression"
 }
 ```
-You can see all the learned parameter from the model in this file.
-You can even change them as you want.
-This json representation is a transparent and safe version of your model.
+You can see all the learned parameters of the model in this file and change them if you want.
+This JSON representation is a transparent version of your model.

 ### Load model - Deserialize
 Now let's load it back.
 You can do it easily by using PyMilo `Import`.